The following is a brief introduction to ADHD. You can find out more via our useful links page.

 In the UK, ADHD can only be diagnosed by a specialist doctor - a consultant psychiatrist or paediatrician.
 If you think your child may have ADHD, your first port of call should be your GP.
 They should rule out other things which can lead to similar problems such as difficulties with sleep, hearing and vision.
 They may then refer your child to one of the psychiatrists within the Children and Adolescent Mental Health Service (CAMHS) teams based around the city.

 Unfortunately, there’s no simple test for ADHD like a blood test or a brain scan.
 To make a diagnosis, the specialist will ask lots of questions and take a thorough history.
-They may use standardised questionnaires for both parents and teachers to fill in independently.
+They may use standardised questionnaires for both parents and teachers to fill in independently, and they may visit your child's school to observe them in the classroom.
 The diagnosis process can take some weeks or months, as it’s really important to get it right.

 The official list of symptoms which doctors use to diagnose ADHD are based on two internationally recognised classifications of diseases - the American Diagnostic and Statistical Manual of Mental Disorders (DSM) and the International Classification of Diseases (ICD10), produced by the World Health Organisation (W.H.O.).
 Although there are some slight differences in the definitions, the two guidelines agree on a number of things: